 If you manage to notice that you are in the wrong mode quickly there shouldn’t be any prolonged damage to your vehicle.
 As there is extra torque being transferred to the wheels, short term effects will probably range from some unusual noise coming from the vehicle to excessive fuel consumption.

 What Should You Do Before You Go Four-Wheel Driving?

-For those who are new to the four-wheel drive scene there are some steps you should take prior to your trip to ensure that everything goes smoothly.
-One of the most important aspects, when you are planning on engaging in either 4H or 4L mode, is the pressure of your tyres.
-The factory default setting for tyre pressure should be approximately 38 psi but be sure to check the manufacturer’s guide beforehand.
+For those who are new to the four-wheel-drive scene, there are some steps you should take prior to your trip to ensure that everything goes smoothly.
+One of the most important aspects, when you are planning on engaging in either 4H or 4L mode, is the pressure of your tires.
+The factory default setting for tire pressure should be approximately 38 psi but be sure to check the manufacturer’s guide beforehand.

-To ensure that your tyres remain at a pressure that is safe to drive on you want to be sure that you have a tyre pressure gauge in your vehicle so that you can check their status after every major obstacle or circuit.
-If the pressure does drop below than what is recommended you should pump them up immediately to avoid any potential damage to you or your vehicle.
-A compressor to reinflate your tyres should also be in your car.
-Make sure you check out our recommend gear page to see our pick of the all the 4×4 recovery gear out there including compressors, tyre deflators and gauges
+To ensure that your tires remain at a pressure that is safe to drive on you want to be sure that you have a tire pressure gauge in your vehicle so that you can check their status after every major obstacle or circuit.
+If the pressure does drop below what is recommended you should pump them up immediately to avoid any potential damage to you or your vehicle.
+A compressor to reinflate your tires should also be in your car.
+Make sure you check out we recommend gear page to see our pick of all the 4×4 recovery gear out there including compressors, tire deflators, and gauges

 Another handy tool that you should be bringing with you on all 4WD trips is a shovel.
 Whether you are the most experienced on inexperienced driver out there, accidents can happen and you may find yourself bogged.
 Having precautionary tools in your vehicle allows you to enjoy yourself without the fear of hiring help to get you out of an awkward situation.